Changissnz/selfinterest/README.md

 alike must be constantly questionable.
-The must-be statement is rather silly because it is obviously possible in practice: a peasant can challenge the decree of a hierarch and a court defendant can fling feces at judge or jurors around them, but the self-interest in these situations is very much subject to the consequence of prescription through officiated structure.
+The must-be statement is rather silly because it is obviously possible in practice: a peasant can challenge the decree of a hierarch and a court defendant can fling feces at judge or jurors around them, but the self-interest in these situations is very much subject to the consequence of prescription from officiated structure.